 - Avoid jailbreaking your device.
 Jailbreaking, or removing security features to gain access to the operating system, can decrease the security of your jailbroken device and could lead to more opportunities for malware.

-In addition, there’s antivirus software you could install on your iPhone to help alleviate any issues from malware.
-Check out our picks for the best antivirus software to find an option that meets your needs.
+In addition to the safety tips above, there are several good antivirus programs you can install on your iPhone to help alleviate any issues from malware.
+Check out our picks for the best antivirus software for iPhone to find an option that meets your needs:

 Can an iPhone be infected with malware?